braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 **I. Precondition Verification**

-The five geometric preconditions required for the Gromov-Hausdorff convergence are established as rigorous theorems:
+The five geometric preconditions required for the Gromov-Hausdorff convergence are established as theorems:

 1.  **Uniform Local Geometry:** **Lemma 5.5.2** (Locality) and **Lemma 5.5.3** (Bounded Degree) enforce local compactness and metric consistency.
 2.  **Curvature Bounds:** **Lemma 5.5.4** establishes the uniform bounds on the discrete Ricci curvature: $|\kappa(u, v)| \le 2$.